CSCfi/Kielipankki-utilities/docs/howto_archive_original_data.md

     ida upload -v corpora/ylioppilasaineet/yoaineet_korp_20190916.tgz yoaineet_korp_20190916.tgz

-After the data is successfully uploaded, you should freeze it.
+After the data has been uploaded successfully, you should freeze it.
 For this, press the 'snowflake' button in the user interface of IDA (for more information on how to freeze, see the userguide [IDA user guide](https://www.fairdata.fi/en/ida/user-guide/ "https://www.fairdata.fi/en/ida/user-guide/").
 NOTE: Only frozen data will be backed up!

-4. Upload the original data zip package and the accompanying readme file to the **HFST server** (hfst-17.it.helsinki.fi).
+4. Upload the original data zip package (in a password-protected zip archive if required) and the accompanying readme file to the **HFST server** (hfst-17.it.helsinki.fi).
 Under data/corpora/originals/ create a folder named with the resource group shortname, in lowercase characters.
 Note that you need a VPN connection to the University to be able to access the HFST server.
 In order to be able to connect to Puhti from the HFST server, you can use e.g. sftp.